Percy Jackson: Sea of Monsters

 Is it any good?

 There's something remarkably telling about checking your watch several times during a movie that's 107 minutes long.
-There are a couple of bright spots -- like when Nathan Fillion pops up playing Hermes and makes an obvious Firefly joke about brilliant shows that are cancelled too soon, and the inimitable Ron Perlman playing the voice of blind and starving cyclops Polyphemus -- but otherwise this entire quest is a rather epic disappointment unworthy of the Percy Jackson name.
-Skip the adaptations and just read the excellent books.
+To it's credit, there are a couple of bright spots -- like when Nathan Fillion pops up playing Hermes and makes an obvious Firefly joke about brilliant shows that are cancelled too soon, and the inimitable Ron Perlman playing the voice of blind and starving cyclops Polyphemus.

 Families can talk about...